Guide to a Perfect trip in Egypt!

 Now let's go for a little tour around the site of the pyramids and try to explore the magnificence of the area:

 The famous Great Pyramid of Khufu is by far the biggest, tallest, and most intact pyramid in Egypt.
 After its construction, it became one of the “Seven Wonders of the Ancient World”, and today, it is the only one of them remaining.
 For a period of 4300 years, the pyramid was also the tallest building on earth, until the French built the Eiffel Tower in 1889.

 Khufu’s Pyramid is built entirely of limestone and is considered an architectural masterpiece.
 It contains around 1,300,000 blocks ranging in weight from 2.5 tons to 15 tons.
 Its square base covers 13 acres, and its sides measure about 230m (755ft).
 Its four sides face the four cardinal points precisely and it has an angle of 52 degrees.
 The original height of the pyramid was 146.5m (488ft), but today it is only 137m (455ft) high.
-Tthe 9m (33ft) that is missing is due to the theft of the fine quality limestone covering, or casing stones, by the Ottoman Turks in the 15 Century A.D, to build houses and Mosques in Cairo.
+The 9m (33ft) that is missing is due to the theft of the fine quality limestone covering, or casing stones, by the Ottoman Turks in the 15th century A.D, to build houses and mosques in Cairo.